-Trekking in Nepal, it’s probable that everyone desire to hiking along the high hills, rocky mountain, and forest areas.
-I say ‘Travel makes once life healthy, happy and prosperous.
-The famous Everest Base Camp, Annapurna Base Camp, Mustang region, Tilicholake, Pokhara and temples of Kathmandu are mesmerizing.
-Moreover, our recent trekkers message us ‘I miss those days, wish to join the trekking and tour again.’
+Trekking in Nepal it’s probable that everyone desire to hike along the high hills, rocky mountain, and forest areas.
+I say ‘Travel makes one life healthy, happy and prosperous.
+The famous Everest Base Camp Trek, Annapurna Base Camp Trek, Upper Mustang Trek, Tilicho lake Trek, Pokhara, and temples of Kathmandu are mesmerizing.
+Moreover, our recent trekkers message us ‘I miss those days, wish to join the trekking and tour again.

-Having a well-organized team of guide and porter along with renown trekking agency would secure and make the trekking whether the Everest Base Camp trek or the Annapurna Base Camp Trek, you will probably enjoy with full of adventurous and exciting days.
+Having a well-organized team of guides and porters along with renowned trekking agencies would secure and make the trekking whether the Everest Base Camp trek or the Annapurna Base Camp Trek, you will probably enjoy full of adventurous and exciting days.
 Your guide will take you from the best route and you don’t need to worry about tea houses, lodging, and accommodation.
-Guides will be expert in such case.
-Furthermore, buying TIMs card, and other permits may be a burden to some people.
-If you go with an agency, they will buy it for you and the burden is gone.
+Guides will be experts in such cases.
+Furthermore, buying a TIMS card, and other permits may be a burden to some people.
+If you go with an agency, they will buy it for you, and the burden is gone.

-Also, going with organized trekkers let you arrange camping, you can get in-depth knowledge of the places you reach, people, their culture, caste, language, tradition, mountain ranges and many more.
+Also, going with organized trekkers lets you arrange camping, and you can get in-depth knowledge of the places you reach, people, their culture, caste, language, tradition, mountain ranges, and many more.

-On the other hand, independent trekkers do enjoy the trekking days.
+On the other hand, independent trekkers do enjoy trekking days.
 They feel life is so adventurous to go deeper and deeper.
 That’s why they would have courage ongoing self.
 Going self is really dangerous to some extent.
-However, if you are pro trekker in Nepal, you may go on your own.
-You’re not bounded to trek with any agency.
-But for a newbie, I suggest to not to go independently especially the Everest Base Camp trek and Annapurna Base Camp trek.
+However, if you are a pro trekker in Nepal, you may go on your own.
+You’re not bound to trek with any agency.
+But for a newbie, I suggest not going independently, especially the Everest Base Camp Trek and Annapurna Base Camp trek.

 The cost may be low for solo trekkers.
-Solo trekkers with well experienced and detail knowledge of bargaining at different places of Nepal can easily adjust and maintain the price.
-You need to arrange all the required permits, keep detail about the routes.
-The solo trekking may be dangerous for those who don’t know about the routes.
-Somehow, the cost comes to be lower than that of organized trekking for independent trekkers to the Everest Base Camp, Annapurna Base Camp, Manaslu trekking, Ghorepani Poon hill trekking and many more.
+Solo trekkers with well-experienced and detailed knowledge of bargaining at different places in Nepal can easily adjust and maintain the price.
+You need to arrange all the required permits and keep detail about the routes.
+Solo trekking may be dangerous for those who don’t know about the routes.
+Somehow, the cost comes to be lower than that of organized trekking for independent trekkers to the Everest Base Camp, Annapurna Base Camp, Manaslu trekking, Ghorepani Poon hill trekking, and many more.